Jefferson County issues mask mandate

 The state reported 32 new cases of COVID-19 on Monday, making for a total of 98,810 overall.
 Of those, 95,299 people have recovered and 1,341 have died.
 The state posted that 216,383 doses have been administered and 68,191 Montanans have been fully immunized.
 It was the lowest number of COVID-19 cases in six months and the first time the state has reported fewer than 100 cases in a daily update since mid-September.

-People are not required to wear coverings while dining in restaurants, while participating in activities that would make wearing it impractical or unsafe, such as strenuous physical exercise.
-However, spectators are required to wear face coverings.
+People are not required to wear face coverings while dining in restaurants or while participating in activities that would make wearing them impractical or unsafe, such as strenuous physical exercise.
+However, spectators at sporting events are required to wear face coverings.

 Lewis and Clark County also has a mask mandate in place, requiring face coverings in indoor spaces open to the public.
 And it requires face coverings for some organized outdoor activities.
 It also sets capacity levels at events, gyms, restaurants, bars, breweries, distilleries and casinos.

-President Joe Biden on Monday was to mark the U.S. crossing 500,000 lives lost from COVID-19 with a moment of silence and candle lighting ceremony at the White House.
+President Joe Biden on Monday marked the U.S. crossing 500,000 lives lost from COVID-19 with a moment of silence and candle-lighting ceremony at the White House.

+“We often hear people described as ordinary Americans.
+There's no such thing," he said Monday evening of the 500,071 Americans who have died.
+“There's nothing ordinary about them.
+The people we lost were extraordinary."

+“Just like that,” he added, "so many of them took their last breath alone.”

-The country was expected to pass the milestone on Monday, just over a year after the first confirmed U.S. death due to the coronavirus.
+The country passed the milestone on Monday, just over a year after the first confirmed U.S. death due to the coronavirus.

 Assistant editor Phil Drake can be reached at 406-231-9021.